lwjohnst86/analyzing-cohorts-course/slides/chapter_4_video_3.md

 `@script`
-Presenting basic participant characteristics, which is suggested by STROBE, is a great example for using a table, as it is a valuable source of information.
+Presenting basic participant characteristics, as suggested by STROBE, is a great example for using a table.
 Here you can show summary statistics of the outcomes, the predictors, and other characteristics.

 The carpenter package provides an easy way of creating these tables.
-To start we first outline the table based on the data.
+To start we outline the table based on the data.
 With multiple time points, you could indicate the time variable so that each time point has a column.
 This outputs nothing right now as we haven't added rows.

 Next we add a row for the factor variable jobs.
 A common summary statistic for factors are count with percentage of total.
 So we set the stat to n percent.